macosui/macos_ui/README.md

 ),
 ```

-You can customize the tooltip the way you want using its `style` property.
+You can customize the tooltip the way you want by customizing the theme's `TooltipTheme`.
 A tooltip automatically adapts to its
 environment, responding to touch and pointer events.
+To use a tooltip with a toolbar item, provide it with a `tooltipMessage` property.

 # Indicators